lammps/lammps/doc/src/pair_meamc.rst

 Only a single pair_coeff command is used with the *meam* style which specifies two MEAM files and the element(s) to extract information for.
-The MEAM elements are mapped to LAMMPS atom types by specifying N additional arguments after the 2nd filename in the pair_coeff command, where N is the number of LAMMPS atom types:
+The MEAM elements are mapped to LAMMPS atom types by specifying N additional arguments after the second filename in the pair_coeff command, where N is the number of LAMMPS atom types:

 * MEAM library file